Greater Lafayette Public Transportation Corporation: Current operations

-As with most transit agencies, CityBus saw a decrease in ridership in 2020 due to the COVID-19 pandemic, a small increase was observed in 2021 and again in 2022.
+As with most transit agencies, CityBus saw a decrease in ridership in 2020 due to the COVID-19 pandemic.
+A small increase was observed in 2021 and again in 2022.
 The corporation's revenue for 2022 was $15.09 million, with approximately $3.3 million coming from farebox collections, pass sales, charters and other services.
-As of October 2024, the CityBus fleet consists of 72 buses: 7 paratransit buses, 44 CNG buses, 20 hybrid diesel-electric buses, and 1 diesel buses.
-In 2021 CityBus (GLPTC) was the second busiest bus system in Indiana with more than 2.4 million rider trips.
+As of October 2024, the CityBus fleet consists of 72 buses: 7 paratransit buses, 44 CNG buses, 20 hybrid diesel-electric buses, and 1 diesel bus.
+In 2021 CityBus (GLPTC) was the second busiest bus system in Indiana, with more than 2.4 million rider trips.

-CityBus has a partnership with Ivy Tech Community College that allows students, faculty and staff of the university to ride free of cost.
+CityBus maintains a partnership with Ivy Tech Community College that allows students, faculty and staff of the university to ride free of cost.

-CityBus is currently undergoing a replacement plan that will eventually replace all of their Diesel and Hybrid buses with CNG buses.
+CityBus is currently undergoing fleet modernization that will eventually replace all of their Diesel and Hybrid buses with CNG buses.
 As of August 2020, CityBus surpassed their goal of having 50% of their fleet use CNG fuel by 2025.

 In June 2023, CityBus was awarded a grant from the FTA's Low or No Emission Grant Program to purchase four hydrogen fueled buses and begin to develop necessary infrastructure to fuel and support these buses.

-On April 4, 2025, CityBus announced they will no longer be providing campus transportation for Purdue University.
-All campus routes will be discontinued at the end of the 2024–2025 school year.
+On April 4, 2025, CityBus announced they would no longer be providing campus transportation for Purdue University.
+All campus routes were discontinued at the end of the 2024–2025 school year.

 On July 1, 2025, CityBus announced the first major overhaul of its route network titled "Reimagine CityBus".
-The goal is to "provide a more useful, intuitive, and efficient transit experience...".
+The goal was to "provide a more useful, intuitive, and efficient transit experience...".
 CityBus intends to improve route coverage and frequency.
-With this, Sunday service will be discontinued.
+With this, Sunday service was discontinued.

+On August 24, 2026, further changes to its route network were implemented including the deletion of 35 Park East Boulevard and 36 South 18th Street.
+There were additional schedule and routing alignments made to routes 11, 12, 13, 14, 32, 34, 21, and 41.
+These changes were made to conserve funds as the transit agency faces a budget shortfall.
+Further changes will be implemented in May 2027.

 Routes

-CityBus operates 16 regular routes through Lafayette and West Lafayette and 3 contracted routes for apartment complexes.
+CityBus operates 15 regular routes through Lafayette and West Lafayette and 3 contracted routes for apartment complexes.